illinois-cs241/illinois-cs241.github.io/_docs/troll.md

 ## Bells and Whistle

+The following is *OPTIONAL* and is only for fun:

 ### Signals
 Add support for delivery of five different signals to a task.
 Appendix F details the specifications and implementation details to make this work.